rush86999/atomic/README.md

 ⭐⭐⭐ If you like where this repo is heading, please support me with a star on the top right corner ⭐⭐⭐

-Once ChatGPT is integrated and tested, priority will be for a docker compose self hosted file 😀
+Once ChatGPT is integrated and tested, priority will be for a docker-compose self-hosted file 😀

-Status update: Coding is finished! testing ChatGPT integration with Calendar.
+Status update: Working on docker-compose self-hosted file.

 🚀🚀🚀 Feedback requested! -> https://github.com/rush86999/atomic/discussions/8 🚀🚀🚀